 Our goal was to use Structural Equation Modelling (Grace 2006) to simultaneously assess the relationships between each of the four climate variables and the first flowering day (FFD) of the focal plant species, given the covarying nature of the climate variables.
 We used the lavaan package in R to incorporate path analysis and examine the relationships among the climate variables and the dependence of FFD on each of the climate variables individually.
 In our initial, full model, we included AGDU and TSNOW as exogenous variables and DOBG, SPDX, and FFD as endogenous variables (Fig. 1).
 The assumption was that FFD could have direct and indirect effects from both temperature (AGDU) and winter snowfall (TSNOW) through their indirect effects on snowpack in March (SPDX) and the date at which the snow melted (DOBG).
 The model included regressions for each endogenous variable, variances within all variables, and residual covariances between the exogenous variables .
 We considered both direct and indirect regressions.
 To best compensate for missing data points over the course of the 29 years analyzed, we applied full information maximum likelihood (FIML) estimation to determine path coefficients and model statistics.
 We used regression estimates for indirect and direct effects to interpret the relationships between latent variables in each of the species.

 In order to identify the best overall structural equation model for analyzing relationships among climate and flowering variables we used a model selection approach and compared the fit of the full model (above) to three other reduced models that omitted either DOBG, SPDX, and AGDU.
-After using the lavaan program to conduct path analyses of the three reduced models, we used Akaike Information Criterion (AIC) to select the model of the four that best represented the data based on the lowest AIC value.
+After using the lavaan program to conduct path analyses of the three reduced models, we used Akaike Information Criterion (AIC) to select the model of the four that best represented the data, based on the lowest AIC value.

 Results